 Students wishing to enrol in one or more Bachelor's or Associate degree programmes must apply via Studielink for at least one programme by 1 May prior to the relevant academic year at the latest.
 Due to the selection process, applications for programmes with enrolment quotas must be submitted no later than 15 January.
-As a result, degree programmes with additional requirements often also require students to apply for enrolment well before 1 May; the application deadlines are listed in the information for the relevant programme on the Inholland website.
+Programmes with additional prior education requirements often set application deadlines prior to 1 May for the same reason; these dates will be listed with the relevant programme information on the Inholland website.